mwkracht/project_euler/README.md

 # Project Euler
 Python solutions to Project Euler Problems

 This repository contains a set of small python applications which provide solutions to problems found on (Project Euler)[https://www.projecteuler.net].
-The username associated with these solutions is `mwkracht`.
 The set of solutions is not complete nor is it guaranteed to be the most efficient solution.
 Problems will continue to be added overtime.

 The solutions are laid out such that each problem will have a single solution module within the `project_euler` sub-directory of this repository.
 For example, the solution Problem 1 can be found at `project_euler/problem_001.py`.